Helping GVSU Make Data-Informed Decisions

 - Identify audiences and geographic locations for marketing program offerings.

-If you have a project that requires data analysis, please fill out the information request form with as much detail as possible.
+If you have a project that requires data analysis and has the approval of the Dean of your college, please fill out the information request form with as much detail as possible.
 A committee member will contact you to determine how we can help.

 About the Committee

 President Mantella requested a team of broad thinkers be established with the purpose of mining, analyzing, and reporting on labor market data to drive strategic decisions for GVSU academic program development and marketing.
 Each committee member represents a specific area of GVSU and brings their own expertise to the team.
 Team members include: